facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphid_Component.md

 This is an **advanced property**, and in most use cases you don't need to modify it.
 Incorrect use may cause component malfunction.
 </div>
-This is an **advanced property**, and in most cases you don't need to modify it.
-Incorrect use may cause component malfunction.

 Sets the absolute path of the file name in which a video of the capture process will be recorded.
 The application is responsible for requesting